aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/enable-tracking/_index.md

 import java.io.OutputStream;
 ```

-## Step 1: Load the DWG File
+## Step 1: Load the DWG/DXF File

-Begin by loading the DWG (or DXF) file into your Java application.
-Adjust the file path accordingly:
+The `CadImage` class represents a CAD document loaded into memory.
+Instantiating it with a file path loads the drawing without opening a native CAD application.

 ```java
 String dataDir = "Your Document Directory" + "DXFDrawings/";